orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 3. Build the UI around a worker boundary.

    Let the browser UI live in `ui/`, and have it talk to the wasm package through a module worker.
 The UI should orchestrate when and how computations are triggered, not reimplement them.

+    The module worker keeps the main thread responsive, gives each worker a clean place to initialize wasm, and fits naturally with the ESM output produced by the UI build.

 4. Enable browser threads in the build.